Close Menu

 What are the best ways to get around Juarez?

 The best way to get around Juarez is by taxi or ride-sharing service.
 While it’s possible to walk or take public transportation, it’s not recommended due to the high crime rate.
 If you do choose to walk, stick to well-lit, populated areas and avoid carrying large amounts of cash.
-(See Also: Is It Safe To Visit Death Valley In The Summer?
-A Scorching Reality Check)
+(See Also: Is it Safe to Visit Florida in August?
+Heat and Hurricane Guide)

 What are some of the best cultural attractions in Juarez?